develax/RazorExpress/README.md

 What is View Template?
 ---
-In most cases when building an HTML page we want to display some data on it.
+In most cases when building an HTML page we want to display some data on it (what else could it be?).
 To perform this task, we need the **data** itself and the **page template** (that defines the rules through a special markup language for displaying the data in HTML format).
 The page template is usually referred to simply as a **"view"** and the data is referred to as a **"view model"** or just **"model"**.
 So, this is what is usually called *"view templating"*.
 This consept is used for separating concerns within a web application (for more details [read this](https://docs.microsoft.com/en-us/aspnet/core/mvc/overview)).

 What is View Template Engine?
 ---